sevagas/macro_pack/README.md

 * Sandbox detection
 * Support of more formats such as Excel 4.0 SYLK and compiled help files
 * Run advanced VB payload from unusual formats
-* Weaponized templates and additional templates (ex EMPIRE)
+* Weaponized templates and additional templates (ex EMPIRE, AUTOSHELLCODE)
 * Lot of more advanced stuff

 Some short demo videos are available on the [sevagas youtube channel](https://www.youtube.com/channel/UCgWXxtLNEOeNuEFO3ZgbEOw).